 And while none of these hikes are not as popular as the Narrows (this is good since it’ll me an less people visit them), I will share the same videos that I discovered these places from and let you decide if they are worth hiking.

 But I’m certain that you’ll probably see some of these options to be even more beautiful and worth visiting (let me know!).

 Also, as of right now, I have only visited 1 of these alternative places, and sadly, it was closed due to a fire and the trail is being repaired, and while this current article will show and describe how to find these places, once I visit them, I will update and share my own images, videos and experiences too.

-Here’s what makes these 5 places worth visiting:
+Here’s 5 reasons these 5 places are well worth visiting:

 1) You’ll likely see a lot less people in most of these places since like I said it’s not as popular.

 2) They are ALL gorgeous and some are very challenging for adventure seekers.